thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

     3. Unexpected/missing results for a round.
 You will need to modify the competition events on the WCA website with what happened at the competition.
     4. Unexpected/missing scrambles for a round.
 Double check Scrambles Matcher to ensure that all scrambles intended to be used are checked.
     5. Unexpected/missing scrambles for a group.
 You will need to modify the events tab with the correct number of groups that were held at the competition.
     6. The number of persons in the competition (###) is above the competitor limit.
-You will need to remove the competitors above the limit or to appeal to the WCA Regulations Committee and request the limit to be changed retroactively.
+You will need to remove the competitors above the limit or to appeal to the WRC and request the limit to be changed retroactively.
     7. Wrong country/name for person.
 You will need to correct the data for the person.
-If there is a country/name change request, please include all required information for such cases as described below to the Results Team.
+If there is a country/name change request, please include all required information for such cases as described below to the WRT.
     8. Any regulation error must be rectified.
 12. Review the remaining warnings.
 Read the messages provided and evaluate whether the warning is an actual issue or not.
 If it is, fix the issue and upload a new JSON file.
 13. **Provide explanations for all remaining warnings**.
 At this point, the only remaining warnings will be ones which you have verified to be false positives, such as persons with names matching existing WCA IDs.
 Provide explanations for anything weird that happened such as "competitor opted not to finish average and resulted in DNS", as the WRT will likely ask about it.
 Additionally, here are some common items that can be listed in the message: